echu/iceberg/README.md

 Windows doesn't run shell scripts, yet.

+## What's this `grep -v $HOSTNAME`?
+In the event that the script is run inside a Docker container communicating with the host daemon, it is possible to kill yourself.
+I suppose a suicidal iceberg is nothing to be afraid of, but `grep -v
+$HOSTNAME` uses the container hostname (usually its ID or name) to filter our itself from the list of targets.

+Note that if you set `--hostname` when running a container containing this script then all bets are off and self-imploding icebergs are a distinct possibility.

 ## Use cases

+1. Copy the script into a docker container and run it in production, e.g.,

+    ```
+    docker run \
+	-v /var/run/docker.sock:/var/run/docker.sock \
+	-v $PWD:/iceberg alpine \
+	/bin/sh iceberg/iceberg.linux
+    ```
+    The script as written above won't run, since alpine doesn't come with Docker installed, but that's a minor detail.
+Also, I don't really mean that you should run this in production unless you're positive.

 1. Ensure that services hosted on containers are robust to failure.
 1. Identify single points of failure in a distributed system dependent